-I received a free bottle of GuruNanda Pulling Oil, but I was not compensated for this post.
+I received a free bottle of GuruNanda Pulling Oil.
 This post may contain affiliate links.
-Please see my Disclosure Policy for more information.

-I first heard about oil pulling from my friend Kris.
+I first heard about oil pulling from a friend.
 Moms – you know those days during summer vacation when you’re desperate for adult conversation, and you finally get together with another conversationally-deprived friend, and then you have a glorious hour of word salad, where you both say every single random thing that’s popped into your head in the last week?

-Well, it was one of those afternoons when Kris told me about meeting a woman who attributed her ridiculously white teeth to something called oil pulling.
-Kris might have also mentioned the supposed health and wellness benefits of oil pulling, but all I recall from the conversation is the white teeth part, because vanity.
+Well, it was one of those afternoons when my friend told me about meeting a woman who attributed her ridiculously white teeth to something called oil pulling.
+She might have also mentioned the supposed health and wellness benefits of oil pulling, but all I recall from the conversation is the white teeth part, because vanity.

 I thought it sounded interesting, and so I tucked it away in my “pursue further” file.
 (Unfortunately, the file is located in my head and is quite cluttered, so…) But then back in December, a company called GuruNanda contacted me and asked if I’d be interested in trying their pulling oil.
 I said yes, of course.

 When I agreed to try out GuruNanda, all I knew about the process of oil pulling was that 1) it had something to do with oil, and 2) it was supposed to make my teeth whiter.
 Frankly, I assumed it was some sort of quick-fix psuedo-science gimmick thing – you know, the kind you see all over social media.
 But oil pulling is actually an Ayurvedic healing method that dates back 5000 years, and its advocates claim that it is capable of improving one’s oral and systemic health.